-There are also requirements for functional unbundling.
-A person managing a network operator engaged in a legally unbundled electricity network operation with 50 000 customers or more may not act as the managing director of a utility in charge of electricity generation or electricity supply or as a member of its board of directors or a corresponding organ, if the network operator and the utility are under the control of the same party.
-This requirement covers 15 distribution network operators.
+The requirement for separate management for the company is limited to legally unbundled DSOs with 50 000 customers or more and it covers 15 DSOs in Finland.
+According to Electricity Market Act a person managing a network operator engaged in a legally unbundled electricity network operation with 50 000 customers or more may not act as the managing director of a utility in charge of electricity generation or electricity supply or as a member of its board of directors or a corresponding organ, if the network operator and the utility are under the control of the same party.
+The threshold of 50 000 customers is lower than the directive requires.